 Ph.D.
 University of North Carolina at Chapel Hill

 Patrick Samway, S.J., began his teaching career at LeMoyne College and served as chairman of the English Department.
+For fifteen years, he was the Literary Editor of America, a weekly journal of opinion published by the Jesuits of North America.
 He has been a Visiting Professor at Loyola University in New Orleans and Boston College, as well as a Bannan Scholar-in-Residence at the University of Santa Clara.
 He has twice been a Fulbright Lecturer in France (University of Nantes and the University of Paris VII).
-The author of many published works, Father Samway is currently editing and annotating the literary letters of Robert Giroux, the retired chairman of the editorial board of Farrar, Straus & Giroux.

 Educating Darfur Refugees: A Jesuit's Efforts in Chad (University of Scranton Press, 2007)